StatStud/book-club/content/posts/power-versus-force.md

 - To seek enlightenment, the key is **WILL**; a constantly repeated act of **CHOICE**
 - A persistent (faithful) **willingness** is the trigger that activates a new attractor field and allows one to begin to leave the old.
 - Holding the image of an advanced spiritual teacher in mind made every subject go strong, independent of personal beliefs.
 Human relationships matter.
+- The common trap is to go out and do it alone
+- great saints have typically asserted that they were mere channels of a higher power--they've taken no credit for personal initiative in achieving their state, which they attribute to Grace.
+- The power of creation proceeds from the top-down, rather than bottom-up

 # Foreword